 - Subject to personal interpretation of what a good or bad score is.

-- Misinterpretation of result due to the customer not leaving comments for dissatisfied or neutral surveys.
+- Misinterpretation can happen.
+It's due to the customer not leaving comments for dissatisfied or neutral ratings.